TailoredAgents/Messageragent/CONTEXT_MEMORY_ACTIVATION.md

 2. **Ask for confirmation if found**: "Quick check: is this the same address at {ADDRESS} from {DATE}?"
 3. **Present quick reply buttons**:
    - ✅ "Yes, same address"
-   - ❌ "No, different address"
+   - 🆕 "New address"
-   - 🔄 "It's changed"
+   > “New address” covers customers replying with “no,” “different,” or anything similar.
 4. **Only reuse after confirmation**: Calls `memory_confirm_context` to mark the candidate as confirmed
-5. **Update if needed**: On "No" or "Different", asks for the correct address and continues fresh
+5. **Update if needed**: On "New address" (or equivalent wording), asks for the correct address and continues fresh

 ---